aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 The feature system uses the **IFeatureValueStore** to get the values of features.
 While you can implement it in your own way, it's fully implemented in the **module-zero** project.
-If it's not implemented, NullFeatureValueStore is used which returns null for all features (The default feature values are used in this case).
+If it's not implemented, NullFeatureValueStore is used to return null for all features (so the default feature values are used in this case).

 ### Feature Types